GithubDheerajKumar/THE-SPARKS-FOUNDATION/README.md

 # THE-SPARKS-FOUNDATION
-This repository contains all the tasks which were given by @The sparks Foundation.
+This repository contains all the tasks which were given by @The Sparks Foundation.